 This course involves working as a team on a project in the field of operations management.
 The topic to be studied will be chosen by the group, agreed in conjunction with program faculty, and approved by the program director.
 A faculty member or industry mentor will be available throughout the course to act as an advisor.
 However, it is expected that the group is self-directing, and that individuals in the group demonstrate the ability to work with other team members during the project.
 The project may be carried out with an industry partner/employer.
-The course requires both a written project report and an oral presentation of the project results by the group, and individual summary reports by each student.
+The course requires both a written project results by the group, and individual summary reports by each student.

-Prerequisite(s): OPM 311, OPM 312, ENGL 310, all with a C or higher, and Instructor permission.
+OPM 311, OPM 312, ENGL 310, all with a C or higher, and Instructor permission.